LAYENS HIVES and EQUIPMENT AVAILABLE FROM OUR STORE >>

 3) HONEY — Extract honey and save the empty combs

 As you can tell, this is a simple and straightforward setup; we don’t have a 150-page catalog.
-You will additionally need some standard tools — we don’t sell them yet because they are so widely available, inexpensively:
+You will additionally need some standard tools (we don’t sell bee suits and gloves, but they are widely available):

 I wish you a lot of success catching local swarms and getting into natural beekeeping.
 Whether you plan on a few hives or a hundred, remember your formula for success: Smart Bees Hive Honey.